FriedOrange/Quasar-font/README.md

 Quikscript is already known for having several letters that are simple reflections or rotations of others, like Age and Ice.
 The strict geometric construction of Quasar created a few more such instances, like Zhivago, Mime, Fife and Valve.
 The self-imposed ban on diagonals resulted in Win-win and Whitewheat becoming completely vertical, and therefore simple transformations of Tut and Deed, respectively.
 I originally wanted Thoth and Thither to be a reflection and translation of Shush, respectively, but this would have resulted in confusion between Thoth and Pipe, so I opted for a symmetrical design for them.

 Weights range from thin to black.
 Those two “master” weights were drawn in FontForge, with everything in between being interpolated by Fontmake.
-Variable fonts are available; play around with the sample above!
+Variable fonts are available.
 The static (individual weight) fonts have hinting applied, however, so they may look nicer on-screen in Windows.

 Alternate forms of the letters g and w/W are accessible through the Stylistic Set 1 and Stylistic Set 2 OpenType features, respectively; alternate forms of Age, Ice, Oil and Out are accessible via Stylistic Set 3.
 The Stylistic Alternates feature activates all of these at once.